krishnaiitd/GetData/README.md

     3. knitr  # To generate CodeBook.md

 ## Data Set:
-   download the data set from above link, extract it and rename the folder *data*
+   download the data set from above link, extract it and rename the folder as *data*

 ## How to use code:
-Run the program run_analysis.R in your RStudio or R console, before running program please check that directories and code are placed in proper way, in my out of the following commands are:
+Run the program ```run_analysis.R``` in your RStudio or R console, before running program please check that directories and code are placed in proper way, in R cosonle window the out of the following commands are:

     > dir()
 	[1] "CodeBook.html"  "CodeBook.md"